chenallee/Watchlist-API/README.md

 This app uses Sequelize and Node.js to set up a WatchList express app.
 The shows in the database are added by authenticated users, and the [TVMaze API](https://www.tvmaze.com/api) is used to provide further information on each title, so it doesn't need to be stored in our database.
 The app is deployed on heroku under [https://immense-dawn-42979.herokuapp.com/](https://immense-dawn-42979.herokuapp.com/).
 In order to use all endpoints, [insomnia](https://insomnia.rest/) or another client should be used to sign in and send data.

+Lee has revisted this idea using Mongo on the back end a React front end!
+Check out the [repo](https://github.com/chenallee/Watchlzts) to see the deployed site.

 # concept
 This app was made to allow users to track shows they want to watch, shows they're currently watching, and shows that they have already completed.